Your PDF Accessibility Checker

 If your PDF is not accessible

-We take care of creating accessible PDFs for you.
-For this purpose we offer our axesService: You send us your PDFs and we make them accessible in the shortest possible time - of course completely PDF/UA and WCAG compliant.
+We make your PDF accessible for you through axesService: You send us your PDFs and we make them accessible in the shortest possible time - of course completely PDF/UA and even WCAG compliant (as long as the color contrast of your source files meets the requirements).

 Try axesService